 Since I didn’t get the bounce I was hoping for, I decided to close my trade early at 82.05.
 Besides, it looks like the rising channel I drew on the 4-hour chart broke already and it’s time to cut down losses.

 P/L: -45 pips / -0.5%

 I guess that’s the way my Christmas cookie crumbles.
 I wanted to end the year with a bang, but it looks like I’ll have to wait ’til next year to bag more profits.
 For now, it’s time to take a break from the markets and spend time with my family and friends during the holidays.
-Have a merry Christmas everyone!
+Have a Merry Christmas everyone!

 Trade Update: 2010-12-23

-My trade got triggered when the pair sold-off at the wake of November’s CPI report that came in worse-than-expected.
+My trade got triggered when the pair sold off at the wake of November’s CPI report that came in worse-than-expected.
 According to Pip Diddy, the headline inflation figure came in at 0.1%, short 0.2% of what the market was eyeing.

 On the bright side, the retail sales report overshot its 0.5% forecast by showing a 0.8% increase in consumer spending.
-I’m thinking that if October’s GDP report prints a figure higher than the 0.3% consensus, the market will done being such a Grinch to the Loonie and it will start paying attention to Canada’s positive reports.
+I’m thinking that if October’s GDP report prints a figure higher than the 0.3% consensus, the market will be done being such a Grinch to the Loonie and it will start paying attention to Canada’s positive reports.